One Google search leads to another, and the grief process begins.

-Why didn't my parents, my teachers, ANYONE do something?
+Why didn't my parents, my teachers — ANYONE — do something?

 Yes, anger is a part of the ADHD grief experience, and it’s 100% valid.
-Because someone should have noticed.
-Because what happened wasn't okay.
+Because someone should have noticed these things.
+Because what happened to you wasn't okay.
 Because it didn't have to be like this.
-You deserved better.

-You spend ages looking for that panacea.
-That ADHD fix.
+You spend ages looking for that panacea — that ADHD fix.
 That thing that would make you normal, like everyone else.

-But... it doesn’t exist.
+But it doesn’t exist.

 Because you're not broken.
 You're just different.
 You just have a neurodivergent brain.
-And sure, that brain doesn't always work with the rules and structures of the neurotypical society we’ve all been forced into, and that can be an isolating and painful experience.
+And sure — that brain doesn't always follow the rules and structures of the neurotypical society we’ve all been forced into, and that can be an isolating and painful experience.

-But, you realize, your ADHD brain is a source of strength, too.
+But you eventually realize that your ADHD brain is a source of strength, too.
 For all of the challenges that ADHD brings, it's also part of the spark that makes you who you are.
 Your creativity and your empathy.
 Your curiosity, your wit, your sense of justice and your passion.
 Who you are isn't in need of fixing.

 It's finally time to thrive by embracing your ADHD self fully.
-It's been a long time coming.